accpires/AnaPires/README.md

 <br>

 ###### <span style="color:grey"> November 2020 </span>
 Biorecover – Development of an innovative sustainable strategy for selective biorecover of critical raw materials from Primary and Secondary sources.
-Financed by European Union’s Horizon 2020
+Financed by European Union’s Horizon 2020 (University of Coimbra, Portugal)

 ###### <span style="color:grey"> 2019-2020 </span>
 PTW – Biotools for a sustainable supply of tungsten from biodetection to bioleaching and biorecovery.
 Financed by FCT and FEDER (University of Coimbra, Portugal)